lanl/singularity-eos/doc/sphinx/src/models.rst

 `````````````````````````````````
 As we noted above, the assumption of a linear :math:`U_s`- :math:`u_p` relation is simply not valid at large compressions.
 At
 Sandia National Laboratories Z-pinch machine, the compression is routinely so large that a new Mie-Gruneisen EOS was developped,
 by `Robinson <PowerMG_>`_, that could handle these large compressions.
-The overall structure and motivation for approximations are as described above, in compression it is only the formula for :math:`P_H`, and by extension :math:`T_H`, that differ.
-This EOS is however modified in expansion to follow an isentrope instead of the invalid-in-expansion Hugoniot.
+The overall structure and motivation for approximations
+are as described above; in compression it is only the formula for :math:`P_H`, and by extension :math:`T_H`, that differ.
+This
+EOS is however modified in expansion to follow an isentrope instead of the invalid-in-expansion Hugoniot.

 In the PowerMG model the pressure on the Hugoniot in the compression region, :math:`\eta \geq 0` is expressed as a power series